 Monday, June 17: PAMPLONA and SAN SEBASTIAN

 As we traveled north toward the Basque region to Pamplona, we passed groves of fruit and poplar trees, used for paper production.
 Wind farms occupied fields and on tops of mountains, blades spinning in the air, not quite in unison.
-Spain produces a significant part of their energy from wind, even selling some to their European neighbors.
+Spain produces a significant part of its energy from wind, even selling some to its European neighbors.

 A Lot of Bull

 Pamplona has been made famous for the “festival of the running of the bulls” every July 7.
 Years ago they had a practical reason for running the bulls.
 They had to get the bulls from the fields to the bullring.
 They would close the streets and warn town folk of the oncoming danger.
 Turned out the locals found the driving of the bulls entertaining to watch, and a tradition was born.

 We walked along the route that the bulls run on the way to the bullring.
 The event, only two weeks away, has shop keepers displaying the traditional white t-shirts and red bandanas.
 Fernando pointed out the curve where the bulls have to make a sharp turn, and they often crash into the wall.
 The last hour of bullfight lecture and culminating in imagining the horror of that scene at that corner, well my conviction against bullfighting only strengthened.

 Leaving Pamplona, ochre-colored Scottish broom lined both sides of the road for several miles.
 The landscapes changed to green pastures where sheep grazed on the hills; the mountains remained covered with low clouds.
 Tunnels took us through the mountains and my ears popped with the gains in elevation.